EthylOH/EthylOH-Python/lessons/chapter-5/chapter-5.md

 ### 3. The Task

-Create a variable called `food`, ask the user what their favorite food is, and then print a sentence that says: `"I like to eat"` followed by their food.
+Create a variable called `food`, ask the user what their favorite food is, and then print a sentence that says: `"I like to eat"` followed by their answer.

 * [Chapter 5 Task](https://colab.research.google.com/github/EthylOH/EthylOH-Python/blob/main/lessons/chapter-5/chapter-5.ipynb)